chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/content-switcher.md

 **Enabled** - This is how the enabled state of the content switcher usually appears and the first content tab should always be the default selection.

-**Selected** - The selected state uses a high contrast colour when a user clicks a particular content tab.
+**Selected** - The selected state uses a high-contrast color when a user clicks a particular content tab.

 **Hover** - The hover state is when a user uses the mouse over the link and it changes state to let the user know that the link is clickable.\
 \